Make You Feel My Love: Chart performance

-Initially, the song only reached a peak of number 26, but found a new lease of life in 2010, two years after its release, following performances by several contestants on the seventh series of The X Factor.
+Initially, the song only reached a peak of number 26, but found a new lease on life in 2010, two years after its release, following performances by several contestants on the seventh series of The X Factor.
 In September 2010, after it was performed by Annastasia Baker, it re-entered the UK Singles Chart at number 24.
 The song then surged to number 4 the following month after a second performance by Gamu Nhengu.
 Following a third X Factor performance and heavy use in the Comic Relief 2010 television, it spent three more non-consecutive weeks in the top 10.
-Thanks to this newfound attention, "Make You Feel My Love" was the 48th biggest selling song of 2010.
+Thanks to this newfound attention, "Make You Feel My Love" was the 48th biggest-selling song of 2010.
 In early 2011 the song returned to the top 40 again, at number 34, after it was used on the fifth series of Britain's Got Talent.

 After years of trickle selling, "Make You Feel My Love" passed the million sales mark in the UK in 2017.